jesimone57/scala-cheat-sheet/README.md

 ### Scala variables
 <pre>
-var x = 5
+var x = 5		// Default is an Int Type var z = 2.0		// Default for a number with a decimal point is Double

-var y: Int = 6           // Explicit typing to an Int var w: Int = 2.3	 // error:  tyoe mismatch var z = 2.0              // implicitly a Double
+var y: Int = 6		// Explicit typing to an Int var a: Double = 2.0	// Explicit typing to a Double var a: Double = 2 	// same
+var a: = 2D		// Double
-var a: Double = 2.0      // Explicitly a Double
+var a: = 2d		// Double

+var w: Int = 2.3	// error:  tyoe mismatch
 </pre>

 ### Scala constants.
 An immutable variable is defined with val: